kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 <div class="asterisks">***</div>

-As we get back into the trail to *Chikatsuyu*, we meet another steep ascen.
-This time, it's not a staircase, but a flat, sloped surface that make your shin muscles burn.
+As we get back into the trail to *Chikatsuyu*, we meet another steep ascent.
+This time, it's not a staircase, but a flat, sloped surface that makes your shin muscles burn.
 15 minutes in and it feels extremely tiresome.

 Being tired is fine.
 After all, I expected exhaustion, so I won't dwell on that.
 The challenge is watching my mind autonomously asking how long still to go before it gets easier, or how long for the pain to stop.
 That's not really useful thought, though.
 It's a waste of mental energy to ponder about things you can't change, or the path that has been planned a long ago.
 Where we are now is just a zone of discomfort and the right thing to do is to push the body forward.
 That's the focus that matters.

-<div class="asterisk">***</div>
+<div class="asterisks">***</div>

 A layer of complexity (and exhaustion) added to this walk was how hectic our arrival in Japan was after a 10-hour sleepless flight.
 We had roughly 24 hours to arrive, travel 10h, sleep, pack, buy gear, figure out where to get bear spray.
 Please don't even get me started on the bear spray adventure.
 Then, in *Tanabe* the evening before the walk, we got a taxi driver who ignored our instructions and drove us elsewhere, causing all sorts of stress and we got to our Airbnb late.
 I mean, in the end everything worked out neatly, but it also felt like we were parachuting into the trail, like being dropped in the middle of a combat zone.
 It took us a while of walking to finally "cooldown" and get into the mental flow we came here for.